w314/storeApp/TUTORIAL_BACKEND.md

 - to do that one can change the date in the name of the migration file
 - it's probably enough to change the name of the `.js` file, if the up and down migration file names are also changed, their names have to be updated within the `.js` file

+### 3. Create categories model
+- add model to be able to create categories

-### 3. Update Product Model, Handler and their tests
+### 4. Update Product Model, Handler and their tests
 - Update Product type in product model
 - Update product model code
 - Update product handler